nagakamira/pm/README.md

         rm -f $pkg/usr/share/info/dir
     }

-The source information has letters that stands for: (n)ame, (v)ersion, (r)elease, (g)roup, (d)ependency and (u)rl.
-The order is not important, and if there is no package dependency, then d can be omitted.
+The source information has letters that stands for: (n)ame, (v)ersion, (r)elease, (g)roup, (d)ependency, (u)rl and (s)hasum.
+The order is not important, and if there is no package dependency, then d can be omitted. g and s are optional as well.
 Pan does automatically cd to ~/build/src/grep-2.21. $pkg defaults to ~/build/pkg/grep-2.21.
 The configuration file is stored at /etc/pan.conf, and can be customized if needed.
 Now, to build the grep package, simply run:

     pan -b grep